Hensel minimality II: Mixed characteristic and a diophantine application: Geometry of definable sets in 1-h-minimal structures

 \subsection{Algebraic Skolem functions}

 We show that as in the equicharacteristic zero case, one can obtain $\acl=\dcl$ by an $\bigcup_n\RV_n$-expansion.
-Recall that a theory satisfies $\acl=\dcl$ if for for any model $K$ and any subset $A\subset K$ we have $\acl_K(A) = \acl_K(A)$.
+Recall that a theory satisfies $\acl=\dcl$ if for for any model $K$ and any subset $A\subset K$ we have $\acl_K(A) = \dcl_K(A)$.
 Equivalently, this means that algebraic Skolem functions exist in any model of the theory.
+The following is the analogue of \cite[Proposition~2.6.12]{CHR}.